Health data security is a topic that frequently makes headlines due to the rising threat of cyberattacks targeting healthcare systems.

 And healthcare continues to be the worst sector.
 The ICO's 2022/23 statistics show that this sector represents the majority of all personal data breaches (21.40%), although this is partly due to mandatory reporting.

 Personal information cannot be shared or accessed by anyone for any reason.
-This is not negotiable, and it is an essential part of protecting individuals' sensitive information.
+This is not negotiable; it is an essential part of protecting individuals' sensitive information.

-As we are all obliged to do whenever there are high risks to the rights or freedoms of data subjects.
-Remember, individual consent may not be enough, and you may also need processing to be sanctioned by the data protection authority where risks are high.
+This is an obligation whenever there are high risks to the rights or freedoms of data subjects.
+Remember, individual consent may not be enough and you may also need the data protection authority to sanction where risks are high.

 If access is required to enable them to do their job.
 If additional access is required to information, this should be re-evaluated to establish the business case.

-Make appropriate disclosures and get explicit consent in advance so data subjects understand who else will see their information and for what purpose.
+Make appropriate disclosures and obtain explicit consent in advance so data subjects understand who else will see their information and for what purpose.
 Decide how this information will be communicated.

 Always use extra security measures (such as encryption) when sending information electronically.
-Sensitive data needs to be given additional consideration and protection.
+Sensitive data should be given additional consideration and protection.

 You can't expect employees to stay compliant without providing the right tools.

-So ensure that your IT controls are up to scratch, not just at a network level but on individual devices.
-And hold data in an appropriate way, such as a secure database.
-Remember that does not mean Excel or, worse, Word.
+So, ensure your IT controls are up to scratch, not just at network level but on individual devices.
+And store data in an appropriate way, such as a secure database, avoiding Excel and Word.

-The disappearance of Nicola Bulley last year led to a widespread investigation.
+The disappearance of Nicola Bulley in 2023 led to a widespread investigation.
 Her body was found in the River Wyre about three weeks after she went missing.

 However, the police who investigated this case were criticised for releasing private medical information about Ms Bulley.
 The officer leading the investigation revealed that Ms Bulley had "some significant issues with alcohol" and "ongoing struggles with menopause".